 The Center for Disability Access and Resources offers financial assistance through the Theodore and Vivian Johnson Scholarship.
-Information as well as applications for this scholarship are provided below.
-If you have any additional questions regarding this scholarship please contact the CEDAR at (850) 599-3180.
+Information as well as applications for these scholarships are provided below.
+If you have any additional questions regarding this scholarship please contact the CeDAR at (850) 599-3180.

 Students are encouraged to contact the Office of Financial Aid for additional resources.